Integrals > U Substitution

 - Overview and Basic Example

-Integration by substitution is one of the first techniques you use in integral calculus.
-All the technique is doing is taking a rather complicated integral and turning it — using algebra — into integrals you can recognize and easily integrate.
 U substitution requires strong algebra skills and knowledge of rules of differentiation.
 Why?
-Because you’ll need to be able to look at the integral and see where a little algebra might get the form into one you can easily integrate — and as integration is really reverse-differentiation, knowing your rules of differentiation will make the task much easier.
-For example, the following sample problem uses the integral 2x(x2+3)70.
-Recognizing that if you differentiate x2 +3, you get 2x, is the key to successful u substitution.
+Because you’ll need to be able to look at the integral and see where a little algebra might get the problem into one you can easily integrate.
+Integration is really reverse-differentiation, so knowing your rules of differentiation will make the task much easier.

 Step 1: Select a term for “u.”
 Look for substitution that will result in a more familiar equation to integrate.
 Substituting u for 3x will leave an easier term to integrate (sin u), so: